 - Resourcefulness.
 Coaches must find and develop a game plan and strategy that yields the best chances of winning.
 Coaches often need to create original plays or formations that provide a competitive advantage and confuse opponents.

 The average pay for coaches and scouts in the United States ranges from $19,340 to $81,940 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of coaches and scouts is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of coaches and scouts is projected to grow 12 percent from 2019 to 2029, much faster than the average for all occupations.

-Increasing participation in high school and college sports may boost demand for coaches and scouts.
+Rising participation in high school and college sports should increase demand for coaches and scouts.

 College and professional coaches usually must have a bachelor’s degree, typically in any subject.
 However, some coaches may decide to study exercise and sports science, physiology, kinesiology, nutrition and fitness, physical education, or sports medicine.